Finkelstein & Partners, LLP

 - Pain and suffering, including emotional distress

-- Loss of quality of life if you have to make major changes, such as using ambulatory aids or taking prescriptions for the rest of your life
+- Loss of quality of life if you have to make major changes, such as using a cane or walker or taking medication for life

 - Loss of companionship if you can no longer take part in family activities and events

-- Loss of consortium if you can no longer enjoy a physical relationship with your spouse
+- Loss of consortium if you can no longer enjoy an intimate relationship with your spouse

 - Loss of use of a body part, such as a hand or foot